nmathgithub/nmathgithub/README.md

 *My **process of collecting and manipulating data, correspondings visualizations, and findings are documented here:** [Alternative World Test Championship Points Table](https://brokencricketdreams.com/2021/06/17/alternative-world-test-championship-points-table-australia-should-be-in-the-world-test-championship-final-i-have-the-data-to-prove-it/)

 ## Currently Working On/Thinking About

-With my interest in deep learning growing, I want to pursue projects involving classical music data sets.
+I want to combine my interests of deep learning, music, and cricket.

+*I have been playing the violin for about 14 years and have participated in high school & university orchestras, youth symphonies, church concerts, and musicals.
+In undergraduate, I minored in music and became interested in music theory and music history.*

-A list of project ideas are as follows:
+### A list of project ideas are as follows: ###

 - Predicting Genre of Music Provided Training Sets
-- Classify Music as Bach or Non-Bach provided music clips from the Baroque sets
+- Classify Music as 'Bach' or 'Non-Bach' provided music clips from the Baroque sets
+- Predict a cricket team's likelihood of winning a World Cup or a league based on squad composition
+- Implement a live scorecard on my website by reading official APIs (that refresh continuously) and formatting it in a presentable way

-## Data Science, Visualization, Cloud Infrastructure, and DevOps Skills
+## Data Science, Visualization, Cloud Infrastructure, DevOps, and Programming Skills

 - **Data Analysis**
-    - R, Python, SQL, Jupyter Notebook, Java
+    - Python, Tensorflow, R, SQL, Jupyter Notebook, Java
     - **Python Libraries:** Numpy, Pandas, Matplotlib

 - **AWS Services Used**